Calculator · v1.0 · 17 Jun 2026

 ParameterValueBasis

-EU military aviation jet fuel ~4 Mt/year Estimated.
-Not publicly disaggregated.
+EU military aviation jet fuel ~4 Mt/year Estimated central figure.
+Not publicly disaggregated by member states.
 Derived from EU27 total aviation fuel (~46 Mt, Eurostat) and an assumed peacetime military share of 3–8%.
-Significant uncertainty — wartime scenarios would substantially increase this figure.
+Does not include UK armed forces, naval aviation, or classified war reserve draw.
+Significant uncertainty — see Key uncertainties below.

 H₂ per tonne e-SAF 0.30 t/t Fischer-Tropsch chemistry; literature range 0.28–0.33 t H₂/t fuel.